Texas Resource Review

 Contact TexasResourceReview@tea.texas.gov with additional questions related to the Texas Resource Review.

-Written into statute in 2017 (Texas Education Code §31.081 and §31.082), TEA will conduct an independent analysis of each instructional material to evaluate its quality.
+Written into statute in 2017 (Texas Education Code §31.081 and §31.082), TEA conducts an independent analysis of each instructional material to evaluate its quality.
 An Instructional Material Review is a completed quality evaluation for a set of materials.
-By completing these reviews, TEA aims to support and strengthen LEAs' local review process by providing clear, transparent, and user-friendly information about the quality of instructional materials using a 100% transparent process.
+By completing these reviews, TEA aims to support and strengthen LEAs' local review process by providing clear and user-friendly information about the quality of instructional materials using a 100% transparent process.

-The Texas Resource Review is a website, open to the public at no cost, where all completed reviews will be published.
-The website will be designed so instructional materials are easily comparable across specific quality indicators and will allow districts to sort materials based on their local needs and preferences.
+The Texas Resource Review is a website, open to the public at no cost, where all completed Instructional Materials Quality Reviews are published.
+The website is designed so instructional materials are easily comparable across specific quality criteria and enables districts to sort materials based on their local needs and preferences.

 This project is required by statute in SB 810, 85(R) and companion legislation in HB 3526, 85(R).
-These bills required TEA to develop and maintain a web portal that includes: a) general information (e.g., price, technology requirements, etc.) for each material on the SBOE list or submitted by a publisher, b) a quality evaluation of the material conducted by a private entity, and the extent to which materials cover the TEKS, and c) a repository of open educational resources accessible at no cost, including state-developed materials.
-In addition, the agency is required to contract with a private entity to conduct an independent analysis of materials in the web portal.
-Through a competitive process, Safal Partners was identified to be the third-party evaluator for the purposes of the Instructional Material Reviews.
-An additional Request for Offer (RFO) was conducted and identified Mighty Citizen for IT work to build the actual web interface for the Texas Resource Review.
+These bills require TEA to develop and maintain a web portal that includes: a) general information such as price, technology requirements, etc. for each material on the state adoption list or submitted by a publisher, b) a quality evaluation of the material conducted by a private entity, and the extent to which materials cover the TEKS, and c) a repository of open educational resources accessible at no cost, including state-developed materials.

 The agency is planning to publish the first set of reviews on the Texas Resource Review website in November 2019.

 TEA believes deeply that LEAs are best positioned to decide which curricula best fit the needs of their teachers and students.
-The TRR portal is designed to complement and strengthen LEA’s local review process by providing clear and transparent information about the quality of curricula.
-The portal does not impact a district's ability to make their own local review and adoption decisions.
+The TRR website is designed to complement and strengthen each LEA’s local review process by providing clear and transparent information about the quality of curricula.
+The TRR does not impact a district's ability to make their own local review and adoption decisions.

 The State Board of Education adopted a new Long-Range Plan for Public Education that establishes an overall goal of “access and equity so that all children receive what they need to learn, thrive, and grow.”
 To achieve this vision, one specific recommendation from the SBOE is that TEA “provide a greater array of no-cost or low-cost resources to support high-quality, aligned curriculum and instruction for all educators.”

-The agency has engaged in ongoing conversations with the State Board of Education (SBOE) to ensure TRR will complement and augment the established SBOE’s TEKS-coverage review process.
-This is demonstrated in the TRR rubrics where the first measure of quality reflects the results of the SBOE’s review process to capture what percentage of standards are met.
+The Texas Resource Review of instructional materials supports and enhances the establish TEKS-coverage review process.
+This is demonstrated in the TRR rubrics where the first measure of quality reflects the results of the SBOE’s review process to report the percentage of standards covered.
 All materials reviewed for quality will also be reviewed through the SBOE’s TEKS-coverage review process, and the results of the SBOE process will be featured as a part of the quality reviews on the TRR website.

 TEA has received feedback from hundreds of stakeholders including but not limited to Texas teachers, district and campus administrators, SBOE members, regional education service centers, numerous Texas associations, and publishers.

 In preparation for a pilot project concluded in May 2019, the agency conducted 24 presentations, 17 focus groups, and 46 individual phone calls, representing targeted outreach to over 400 stakeholders and 12 different organizations and associations.
-In addition, the rubric was sent out to multiple TEA email lists that included over 43,000 subscribers with a request for feedback.
+In addition, the rubric was distributed on multiple TEA email lists that included more than 43,000 subscribers with a request for feedback.
 TEA requested all education service centers hold presentations and focus groups with all districts in their regions.
-TEA has also engaged in extensive outreach to solicit feedback in preparation for the full launch of the Texas Resource Review, and detailed numbers will be updated when available.
+Similar levels of feedback were achieved during the initial full review cycle begun in June 2019.

 The goal of the TRR rubrics is to provide LEAs with helpful information about the quality of instructional materials.
 The rubrics are customized based on content area and grade band with some commonalities across all rubrics.
-The ELAR rubric development processes occurred in three phases:
+Rubric development occurs in three phases:

-All reviewers will be Texas educators and use the rubric developed for Texas.
-Each review team will consist of five reviewers and at least two review team members will be current classroom teachers.
-Other reviewers may be Texas district and campus administrators that demonstrate an excellent understand of the TEKS, rigorous expectations for high-quality instructional materials, and a strong understanding of effective curriculum implementation.
-Additionally, Texas reviewers will be geographically representative of the state.
-Select reviewers will have expertise serving students with special needs, English learners, and classrooms with high percentages of students receiving free and reduced price lunch.
+All reviewers are Texas educators who use the rubric developed for Texas.
+Each review team consists of five reviewers.
+At least two review team members are current classroom teachers.
+Other reviewers may be Texas district and campus administrators who demonstrate comprehensive understanding of the TEKS, rigorous expectations for high-quality instructional materials, and deep knowledge of effective curriculum implementation.
+Texas reviewers represent all geographic areas of the state and a significant number have expertise serving students with special needs, English learners, and classrooms with high percentages of students receiving free and reduced-price lunch.

-All reviewers will go through a rigorous selection process and ongoing training to ensure that they have the knowledge and skills to write valid and reliable reviews that are helpful to Texas LEAs.
+All reviewers complete a rigorous selection process and ongoing training to ensure that they have the knowledge and skills to write valid and reliable reviews that are helpful to Texas LEAs.

 The Texas Resource Review, including all published quality reviews, will be available at no cost to districts across Texas.
-Feedback from some districts indicates that increased access to free, user-friendly information will help districts improve local review and adoption processes which for some of them may result in cost savings.
+Feedback from some districts indicates that increased access to free, user-friendly information will help improve their local review and adoption processes which for some may result in cost savings.

 Each district and open-enrollment charter school is entitled to a technology and instructional materials allotment (TIMA).
-The amount of the TIMA is determined biennially by the commissioner and is based on the legislative appropriation.
-In the 2018–2019 biennium (school years 2017-18 and 2018–2019), the allocation for each LEA was based on total enrollment and bilingual enrollment.
-A total of $1,008,997,073.19 was allocated directly to districts during this process.
+The amount of the TIMA is determined biennially by the Commissioner of Education and is based on legislative appropriation.
+For the 2018–2019 biennium (school years 2017-18 and 2018–2019), the allocation for each LEA was based on total enrollment and bilingual enrollment.
+A total of $1,008,997,073.19 was allocated directly to districts.

-In addition to the amount allocated directly to districts, the Texas Legislature reserves a portion of funds to be used for statewide initiatives.
+In addition to the amount allocated directly to districts, the Texas Legislature reserves funds to be used for statewide initiatives.
 Written into statute in 2017 (Texas Education Code §31.0211), money in the state technology and instructional materials fund shall be used to pay the expenses associated with the instructional materials web portal developed under Section 31.081.
-In the 2018–2019 biennium, TEA has allocated an average of $2.5M per year to develop the IMP.
+During the 2018–2019 biennium, TEA has allocated an average of $2.5M per year to develop the TRR.

 LEAs should use the resources that best meet their local needs.
-The goal of the Texas Resource Review is not to supplant other resources that LEAs find helpful but to ensure that all LEAs across Texas have access to valid and reliable information about the quality of instructional materials.
+The goal of the Texas Resource Review is to ensure that all LEAs across Texas have access to valid and reliable information about the quality of instructional materials, not to supplant other resources that LEAs find helpful.

 No. Using the reviews is completely optional.
 There are no incentives or penalties associated with using or not using the reviews.

-The Texas Resource Review is being developed specifically for Texas.
-All rubrics are based on the TEKS and created specifically for Texas educators based on the TEKS, and the reviews incorporate the SBOE’s TEKS alignment results into the quality rating.
-Finally, Texas educators serve on the review teams and complete evaluations.
+The Texas Resource Review is designed specifically for Texas.
+All rubrics are based on the TEKS and created specifically for Texas educators.
+The reviews incorporate the SBOE’s TEKS alignment results into the quality rating, and Instructional Materials Reviews are completed by teams consisting exclusively of Texas educators.

 The Texas Resource Review is intended to be a continuous process where teams of Texas educators conduct quality reviews of materials that meet the needs of districts.
-Therefore, additional content areas, grade levels, and supplemental materials will likely be reviewed at a future date.
+Therefore, additional content areas, grade levels, and supplemental materials will likely be reviewed in the future.

 The agency seeks to align the timing of quality reviews with the general adoption and purchasing timelines followed by most districts based on the proclamation schedule.
-For instance, the SBOE is expected to release its list of approved materials in November of 2019 for ELAR grades 9–12.
-TEA expects to release the ELAR, grades 9–12 quality reviews at the same time.
-This will allow LEAs to utilize both resources in their local adoption processes as they see fit.
+For instance, the SBOE is expected to release its list of approved English I-IV materials in November of 2019.
+TEA expects to release the quality reviews for English I-IV at the same time.
+This will allow LEAs to use both resources in their local adoption processes as they see fit.

 Note: The agency may not review all materials districts are interested in purchasing.
 The agency will, however, consider LEA preferences when prioritizing materials to be reviewed.
 So, we recommend that districts nominate materials they would like to be reviewed.
 Click here to submit a nomination.